How a business continuity plan helped one company recover from disaster

 Instead of hiring subcontractors, the partners decided to ask their own employees to help install the production lines in the temporary facilities.

-Five weeks after the disaster, all employees were back to work and production was at 95% of its pre-disaster level.
+Five weeks after the disaster, all employees were back at work and production was at 95% of its pre-disaster level.

 And thanks to the three partner’s rapid response, Anderson Group’s new factory was inaugurated a year to the day after the fire.